EsharkyTheGreat/SharkyOS/notes.md

 - Each "4096" bytes of memory is called a page
 - 1024 * 1024 * 4096 = 4,294,967,296 Bytes / 4GB of addressable memory
 - 32 bit architecture

+### What is a PCI IDE Controller ?
+IDE refers to the electrical specifiaction of cables which connect ATA drives to another device IDE allows up to 4 drives to be connected

+- ATA   (serial)
+- ATA   (parallel)
+- ATAPI (Serial)
+- ATAPI (Parallel)

+Don't understand this yet

+### File System
+- A file system is a structure that describes how information is layed out in the disk
+- Disks are not aware of files
+- The operating system knows the filesystem structures so knows how to read files from the disk

+### Disks
+- Hard disks can be thought of as just a gian array of information split into sectors (usually 512 bytes)
+- Each sector can be read into memory and is given a LBA(Logical Block Address) number
+- Files do not exists on the disk
+- Disks have no concepts of files

+### Filesystem Structure
+- Containes raw data for files
+- Contains the filesystem structure header which can explain things such as how many files are on the disk, where the root directory is located and so on..
+- The way files are laid out on disk is different depending on the filesystem you are using e.g "FAT16", FAT32, NTFS and many more
+- Without file system we would be forced to read and write data through the use of sector numbers, structure would not exsist and corruption would likely occur

+### FAT16 (File Allocation Table) 16 Bits
+- The first sector in the filesystem format is the bootsector on the disk.
+Fields also exist in this first sector that describe the filesystem such as how many reserved sectros follow this sector
+- Then follows the reserved sectors thesea re sectors ignored by the filesystem.
+There is a field  in the boot sector that specifies how many reserved sectors that are.
+(Operating System has to take care of this)
+- Now we have our first file allocation table, this table contains values that represent which clusters on the disk are taken and whicha re free.(A cluster is just a certain number of sectors joined together to represent one cluster)
+- Next comes our second file allocation table it's optional though and depends on the FAT16 header in the boot sector
+- Now comes our root directory this explains what files/directories are in the root directory of the filesystem.
+Each entry has a relative name that represents the file or directory name, attributes such as read only, the address of the first cluster representing the data on the disk.
+And more..
+- Finally we have our data region, all the data is here